tekumara/notes/traefik.md

 ## gRPC

 gRPC uses HTTPS by default which requires setting up certs.
 Alternatively, Traefik can use h2c (essentially HTTP/2 but without TLS) to communicate with a GRPC backend in cleartext.
-Add the `traefik.ingress.kubernetes.io/service.serversscheme: h2c` annotation to your **Service** object.
+Add the `traefik.ingress.kubernetes.io/service.serversscheme: h2c` annotation to your **Service** resource.
+NB: `h2c` will be used for all ports defined in the Service resource.
+If you need more fine-grained control over which ports use h2c then use the traefik [IngressRoute CRD](https://doc.traefik.io/traefik/routing/providers/kubernetes-crd/) instead.

 See [gRPC Examples](https://doc.traefik.io/traefik/user-guides/grpc/).